LPoly13/FlashThemes-Launcher/README.md

-# GoWDPK Launcher
+# FlashThemes Launcher
-allows you to use gowdpk on electron's browser.
+A Launcher but this time it has FlashThemes